YTO - PAR

 What is the cheapest Toronto to Paris flight route?

-Our data shows that the cheapest route for a return flight from Toronto to Paris cost C$ 719 and was between Toronto Pearson Intl Airport (YYZ) and Paris Charles de Gaulle Airport (CDG).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is C$ 719.
+The cheapest return flight from Toronto to Paris costs C$ 765 on the route between Toronto Pearson Intl Airport (YYZ) and Paris Charles de Gaulle Airport (CDG).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Toronto to Paris?